 American Studies graduate students design and teach a freshman/sophomore course.
-Students will work on the syllabus in AMST 2520 and submit it for approval from the Director of Undergraduate Studies and the curriculum committee at the close of the fall semester of their second year.
+Students will work on the syllabus in AMST 2520 and submit it for approval from the Scheduling Officer at the close of the fall semester of their second year.
+Students should be sure to incorporate feedback from at least one field advisor prior to submission to the Scheduling Officer.
 A revised version is submitted to the student's advisory committee one month in advance of the preliminary exam.
+Any feedback offered at the exam should be incorporated before the course is taught.
 AMST 0190 courses are taught during the third or fourth year of study.